naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

+Maximize your WordPress site's revenue by intelligently rotating and optimizing affiliate links, ads, and sponsored content based on user behavior and conversion rates.

 ## Features
-- Rotates affiliate links to maximize click-through rates.
+- Rotates affiliate links, ads, and sponsored content for higher conversion rates.
-- Displays targeted ads based on your configuration.
-- Promotes sponsored content dynamically.
+- Tracks impressions for each element.
 - Easy-to-use admin interface for managing links, ads, and sponsored content.
 - Lightweight and compatible with any WordPress theme.

 ## Installation
-1. Upload the `wp-revenue-booster` folder to the `/wp-content/plugins/` directory.
+1. Download the plugin file.
+2. Upload it to your WordPress plugins directory (`/wp-content/plugins/`).
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin from the WordPress admin panel.
-3. Go to the 'Revenue Booster' menu in your admin panel to configure settings.

 ## Setup
+1. Go to **Settings > Revenue Booster** in your WordPress admin.
-- Add your affiliate links, ad codes, and sponsored content in the admin panel.
+2. Add your affiliate links, ad codes, and sponsored content.
-- Save your settings.
+3. Save your settings.

 ## Usage
-- The plugin will automatically inject monetization content into your site's footer.
+The plugin will automatically rotate and display your affiliate links, ads, and sponsored content on your site.
+You can track impressions and optimize your content for better revenue.
-- Customize the appearance by adding CSS to your theme.

 ## Support
-For support, please visit our website or contact us directly.
+For support or feature requests, please contact us at support@revenuebooster.com.

+---

+**Note:** This is a basic version.
+The premium version includes advanced analytics, conversion tracking, and automation features.